 SLO-Based Alerting

-Alert based on error budget burn rate rather than instantaneous values.
+Alert on error budget burn rate rather than instantaneous values.
+Multi-window, multi-burn-rate alerting (fast burn for incidents, slow burn for chronic issues) dramatically reduces noise while catching real problems.

 Dashboards